MullinsLab/ISDB/doc/Manual.md

 HIV starts as single-stranded RNA diagramed like so:

-     HIV  5ʹLTR~GAG~~~ENV~3ʹLTR
+     HIV  5ʹ R-U5~GAG~~~ENV~U3-R 3ʹ

-RNA is single-stranded, so when discussing the HIV genome we naturally label the two long terminal repeat (LTR) regions as the _5ʹ LTR_ and _3ʹ LTR_.
+The R, U5, and U3 regions form the building blocks of the two long terminal repeat (LTR) regions (composed of U3-R-U5) in the double-stranded DNA produced by reverse transcriptase:

-When reverse transcribed into double-stranded DNA, it looks like:

      HIV  5ʹLTR~GAG~~~ENV~3ʹLTR
           5ʹLTR~GAG~~~ENV~3ʹLTR (complementary strand)